Mainline Steam Heritage Trust: About

-The Trust began in 1988 after the Ferrymead 125 events in Christchurch.
-Based around the collection of steam locomotives that were privately owned by Ian Welch, the first of which had begun operating on the mainline with J 1211 with an excursion to Timaru and Arthurs Pass double-heading with the Glenbrook Vintage Railway's JA 1250.
+The Trust began in October 1988 after the Ferrymead 125 events in Christchurch.
+Based around the collection of steam locomotives that were privately owned by Ian Welch, the first of which had just begun operating on the mainline with J 1211 with an excursion to Timaru and Arthurs Pass double-heading with the Glenbrook Vintage Railway's JA 1250.

-Depots operated by the Trust included Parnell, (Auckland) Middleton and later Plimmerton.
+Depots operated by the Mainline Steam Trust included Parnell, (Auckland) Middleton and later Plimmerton.
 The Auckland depot used to be based in the former Parnell diesel depot.
 It was in the past the organisation's primary restoration base and most of Mainline Steam's currently active locomotives were restored there.
-It closed in 2015.
-Mainline Steam is developing a new depot at Mercer.
+It was closed in 2015.
+Mainline Steam are developing a new depot at Mercer.

 The Wellington depot, located at Plimmerton, is a purpose-built building that replaced the formerly leased Upper Hutt goods shed.
 It has now become the primary restoration base for the organisation.
 The depot in Christchurch is a former industrial building that used to be located at Studholme, it was relocated to land on the premises of CWF Hamilton.
 As of 2021, the trust was given notice to vacate the current Christchurch depot and is now building a new site at Midland Rail Heritage Trust's own lines and land in Springfield.

 Mainline Steam is notable for having imported a number of African steam locomotives from South Africa and Zimbabwe (including a GMA/M Garratt), with more South African locomotives still overseas.
 It has also imported former British Rail Mark 2 carriages for use on its steam-hauled excursions and is in the process of overhauling them for New Zealand use.
 The organisation regularly operates excursions out of Auckland and Christchurch, the latter operating excursions primarily along the highly scenic Midland Line.
 Mainline Steam also has a number of diesel and electric locomotives in its care.

 Heritage locomotives

 Overseas locomotives

 In addition to their core fleet of New Zealand locomotives, Mainline Steam owns a number of ex-South African and Zimbabwean locomotives.
 Four are stored in South Africa at Bloemfontein.
 Several engines have been shipped to the Auckland and Wellington depots.
 It is anticipated that some will not be shipped to New Zealand but remain in South Africa.
+The locomotives at Waterval Boven have reverted to the THF and are expected to be scrapped.